 Next, we examine the response of the spillover firm's other directors to the adjustment the common director makes to her monitoring effort.
-While the average shock to firm A is too small to affect directors' monitoring choices at firm B, once we focus on economically meaningful shocks, we find that monitoring adjusts at firm B. On average, the mode of interaction is best described by strategic complementarity, both when monitoring synergies are positive and when they are negative.
+While the average shock to firm A is too small to affect the other directors' monitoring choices at firm B, once we focus on economically meaningful shocks, we find that monitoring adjusts at firm B. On average, the mode of interaction is best described by strategic complementarity, both when monitoring synergies are positive and when they are negative.
 The exception, in our data, occurs when a firm is in a crisis situation, in which case the efforts of the non-shocked directors and the shocked director move in opposite directions, consistent with strategic substitutability.

-Our empirical findings are consistent with directors' monitoring efforts typically being characterized by strategic complementarity, regardless of the sign of the cross-firm monitoring synergies, but switching to being strategic substitutes in times of crisis.
-In light of these empirical findings, our model suggests that having a busy director on the board is typically only going to be harmful when the firms on whose boards she serves have so little in common informationally that tight time constraints result in negative monitoring synergies.
-Firms linked by positive monitoring synergies, on the other hand, are going to benefit from sharing directors, especially when their common directors become busier on another of their boards.
-We confirm these predictions using an event study of spillover firms' abnormal returns to the announcement of a (meaningfully large) exogenous reduction in research coverage at another firm to which they are linked through a board interlock.
+In light of the predominance of strategic complementarity, our model suggests that having a busy director on the board is typically only going to be harmful when the firms on whose boards she serves have so little in common informationally that tight time constraints result in negative monitoring synergies.
+Firms linked by positive monitoring synergies, on the other hand, are going to benefit from sharing directors.
+We confirm these predictions using an event study of spillover firms' abnormal returns to the announcement of a (meaningfully large) exogenous reduction in research coverage at another firm to which they are linked through a shared director.

 The literature on busy directors is entirely empirical and to date inconclusive.
 On the one hand, several recent studies show that busyness hurts shareholder value.
-Falato et al. (2014) use sudden deaths of directors and CEOs as shocks to director busyness and document a negative effect of having busy directors.
-Similarly, Core et al. (1999), Fich and Shivdasani (2006), Stein and Zhao (2016), and Masulis and Zhang (2017) find that busy boards are associated with poor performance and less effective monitoring.
+Falato et al. (2014) use sudden deaths of directors and CEOs as shocks to director busyness and document a negative effect of having busy directors.3 Similarly, Core et al. (1999), Fich and Shivdasani (2006), Stein and Zhao (2016), and Masulis and Zhang (2017) find that busy boards are associated with poor performance and less effective monitoring on average.
 On the other hand, Field et al. (2013) show that busy directors may be beneficial: while they may be less effective monitors, they may increase firm value through their advisory activities.
 Similarly, Elyasiani and Zhang (2015) focus on banks and find that busy directors are associated with better bank performance and lower risk.
 Ferris et al. (2003) document a neutral effect of busyness on firm performance while Larcker et al. (2007) show that busyness is unrelated to accounting manipulations.